 No, IIE-SRF does not award fellowships to students seeking financial support to continue their studies, including Ph.D. study.

-The quality and extent of an applicant’s publications are important factors in the review of his/her application.
+Yes, IIE-SRF considers the quality and extent of an applicant’s publications to be important factors in the review of his/her application.
 The applicant’s years of experience and access to opportunities may also be factors in this assessment.

 Is English proficiency required?

 No, applicants are not required to speak English.
 However, a scholar’s language abilities will influence the possibilities for fellowship placement, as IIE-SRF fellows must possess the appropriate skills to contribute academically at a host institution outside their home countries.
 In some cases, IIE-SRF may be able to facilitate a fellowship placement in accordance with a scholar’s specific language abilities.